EDCD/EDDI/docs/Contributing.md

   * Please be aware that departing from the expected version string format may break the code that talks to the update server.
   * Version strings are parsed and compared by `Utilities.Versioning` which is 100% covered by `Tests.VersioningTests`.
     * Please take a strict test-driven approach to any changes here and keep it 100% covered.
+  * Please be aware that the version string needs to be updated in both `Utilities\Constants.cs` and `Installer.iss`.
+It also appears in `EDDI\ChangeLog.md` obviously.

 ## Git commit conventions
   * Please use the standard Git convention of a short title in the first line and fuller body text in subsequent lines.
 However we aren't too strict about line lengths.